Not married? Know your money rights

 If only one partner is named on the tenancy agreement the other partner has no right to stay if the relationship goes belly up, even if they've been contributing to rent.

 With a joint tenancy agreement both parties have rights and most landlords will have no problem adding an extra name.
+In fact, most housing associations demand that partners planning to live together take on a tenancy as joint tenants.

 If one partner in a joint tenancy decides to leave, they may be able to assign the tenancy to the partner that is staying.